BND Hamburger Icon

 TipTip

-Here are a few things you can do right now to take advantage of these job market projections and make yourself marketable to employers as a recent college graduate.
+Here are a few things you can do right now to take advantage of these job market projections and make yourself marketable as a recent college graduate.

 1. Don’t delay your search (if you haven’t already started).

-The most crucial job search advice for college students is to start early, according to Jason Weingarten, co-founder and CEO of talent acquisition software Yello.
+The most crucial job search advice for college students is to start early, according to Jason Weingarten, co-founder and co-CEO of Entrée.

-Geoff Gross, president and CEO of Medical Guardian, said that even if you’re not keen on a particular career opportunity, the job application process can still be helpful.
-Get as much interviewing experience as possible to bolster your interview skills so that when your dream job does come along, you’ll know exactly how to impress the hiring manager.
+Geoff Gross, founder and CEO of Medical Guardian, said that even if you’re not keen on a particular career opportunity, the job application process can still be helpful.
+Get as much interviewing experience as possible to bolster your interview skills; this way, when your dream job does come along, you’ll know exactly how to impress the hiring manager.

 “When it comes to applying for jobs, don’t hold back,” Gross said.
 “Even if the job description doesn’t sound exactly like the type of work you want to do, it never hurts to apply [if you’re qualified].”